Brooding Boy, Gentle Girl

 - It's a rather popular "reading" of Kent/Lyndis as well... but in the hands of many fans, it ends up with Lyndis being subjected to Chickification rather than her and Kent handling themselves like this.

 - If you prefer your Ho Yay, Raven and Lucius are the very incarnation of this.

-- Raquesis and Finn become a genderflipped version in Mitsuki Oosawa's Fire Emblem: Seisen no Keifu manga.
+- Princess Raquesis and her "knight" Finn become a genderflipped version in Mitsuki Oosawa's Fire Emblem: Seisen no Keifu manga.
 To the point that Finn deliberately stabs himself with Raqesis's Earth Sword to stop her from harming herself after the death of her older brother/first love Eldigan.

 - Micaiah and King Pelleas in Radiant Dawn, though you can't actually pair them.
 (Sadly, for some.)